salva133/Vic3-Burgundism/README.md

 ## Compatibility

-    This mod is compatible with Victoria 3 version [Your Game Version].
+    This mod is compatible with Victoria 3 version 1.7.6.